tjd1234/cmpt135spring2024/assignments/a5/README.md

 *O*s in a line (horizontally, vertically, or diagonally), and *Chaos* wins if they can prevent this.

-An unusual feature of this game is that both players can choose to play either an *X*s or and *O* on their turn.
+An unusual feature of this game is that, on each turn, players choose to play either an *X* or and *O*.

 For this assignment, your task is to implement *Order and Chaos* allowing a human player to play against the computer.